Hugh the Great

 Hugh the Great (c.
 898 – 16 June 956) was the duke of the Franks and count of Paris.
 He was the most powerful magnate in France.
-Son of King Robert I of France, Hugh was Margrave of Neustria.
+Son of King Robert I of France and Beatrice of Vermandois, Hugh was Margrave of Neustria.
 He played an active role in bringing King Louis IV of France back from England in 936.
 Seeking an alliance with the Holy Roman Emperor Otto the Great, he married Otto's younger sister Hedwig of Saxony in 937.
 They were the parents of Hugh Capet.
 Hedwig's sister, Gerberga of Saxony, was Louis' wife.
 Although he often fought against Louis, he supported the accession of Louis and Gerberga's son, Lothair of France.

 Biography

 Hugh was the son of King Robert I of France and Béatrice of Vermandois, a descendant of Charlemagne.
 He was born in Paris, Île-de-France, France.
 His eldest son was Hugh Capet who became King of France in 987.
 His family is known as the Robertians.

 In 922, the barons of Western Francia, after revolting against the Carolingian King Charles the Simple (who fled his kingdom under their onslaught), elected Robert I, Hugh's father, as king of Western Francia.
 At the death of Robert I, in battle at Soissons in 923, Hugh refused the crown and it went to his brother-in-law Rudolph.
 Charles sought help in regaining his crown from Hugh's cousin Count Herbert II of Vermandois, who instead of helping the king imprisoned him.
 Herbert then used his prisoner as an advantage in pressing his own ambitions, using the threat of releasing the king up until Charles' death in 929.
 From then on Herbert II of Vermandois struggled with King Rudolph and Duke Hugh.
 Finally Rudolph and Herbert II came to an agreement in 935.

 At the death of Rudolph in 936, Hugh was in possession of nearly all of the region between the Loire and the Seine, corresponding to the ancient Neustria, with the exceptions of Anjou and of the territory ceded to the Normans in 911.
 He took a very active part in bringing King Louis IV (d'Outremer) from the Kingdom of England in 936.
 Historians have wondered why the powerful Hugh the Great called the young Louis to throne instead of taking it himself, as his father had done fifteen years earlier.
 In the first place, he had many rivals, especially Hugh, Duke of Burgundy (King Rudolph's brother), and Herbert II, Count of Vermandois, who probably would have challenged his election.
 But above all, it seems that he was shocked by the early death of his father.
 Richerus explains that Hugh the Great remembered his father who had died for his "pretentions" and this was the cause of his short and turbulent reign.